skreuzer/skreuzer.github.io/_posts/2014-01-25-using-realpath.md

 tags: ["cfengine"]
 ---
-In CFEngine 3.5.3, a symlink created by a user pointing to resources owned by a different user is no longer be followed.
+In CFEngine 3.5.3, a symlink created by a user pointing to resources owned by a different user is no longer followed.

 There is currently no way to override this behavior and it is causing several to fail because on each machine I expect /opt to be a symlink with the